 We are happy to announce that the Village Closet continues its work at 2 East Main Street in Huntington, MA.
-Families can make an appointment to come in and shop for FREE baby and children’s items, or request items for curb-side pickup.
-Please visit the Village Closet page for more updates. ***We follow the guidance of the Gateway Regional School District, which evaluates the COVID-19 risk based on the percentage of positive tests in the six Gateway Regional District towns and the 12 surrounding cities and towns.
+Families DO NOT need an appointment to come in and shop for FREE baby and children’s items.
+Please visit the Village Closet page for the emergency request form.

 Home Visit Program

-Families in the Hilltowns continue to receive one-on-one support from our amazing volunteers.
+Families in the Hilltowns continue to receive one-on-one support from our amazing volunteers, and vaccinated volunteers are available to offer in-home support.
 If you are expecting a baby or have a baby under the age of 1 year old, please sign up for a FREE Home Visit volunteer.
-They can help run errands, pick up groceries, meet you outdoors, or even help with an older child’s remote learning.
+They can help run errands, pick up groceries, meet you outdoors, or even help with an older child’s remote learning if you are not ready for in-home visitors.
 Visit the Home Visit page for more information and to sign up!